Can I gate functionality on agreeing to allow tracking, or incentivize users to agree to allow tracking in the app tracking transparency prompt?

 What OS versions require AppTrackingTransparency permission to access the value of the IDFA?

-To access the value of the IDFA for users on iOS, iPadOS, or tvOS 14.5 or later, you will first need to receive permission from the user through the AppTrackingTransparency prompt.
+To access the value of the IDFA for users on iOS/iPadOS version 14.5 and later, you will first need to receive permission from the user through the AppTrackingTransparency prompt.
 For additional guidance on tracking, please refer to App Store Review Guidelines: 5.1.1 (iv).